wso2-attic/cloudformation-apim/README.md

-# WSO2 API Manager CloudFormation Templates
+# AWS CloudFormation for WSO2 API Manager

 This repository contains CloudFormation templates for deploying WSO2 API Manager on AWS.